Raising Cane's Chicken Fingers: Founding

+Founded by Todd Graves and Craig Silvey, the original restaurant, nicknamed "The Mothership", opened on August 28, 1996.
+It is located in Baton Rouge, Louisiana near the North Gate of Louisiana State University (LSU).
+The company is named after Graves's dog, a yellow Labrador.
+Other yellow Labradors have served as company mascots, as well as certified therapy animals.

-Founders Todd Graves and Craig Silvey were studying at different universities when they wrote a business plan for a chicken-finger restaurant which Silvey submitted in a business plan-writing course, receiving a B-minus grade from the professor.
+Graves and Silvey were studying at different universities when they wrote a business plan for a chicken-finger restaurant which Silvey submitted in a business plan-writing course, receiving a B-minus grade from the professor.
 At the time, Graves worked at Guthrie's Chicken Fingers.

 The business plan was rejected numerous times by potential investors, so Graves and Silvey earned the needed money working various manual labor jobs.
 They obtained an SBA loan, which they used to open their first restaurant, located in Baton Rouge at the intersection of Highland Road and State Street near the LSU campus.
 Silvey sold his share of the partnership shortly after the second restaurant opened.

 Leadership

 Graves was the sole CEO of Raising Cane's after Silvey sold his share of the partnership.
-In 2014, AJ Kumaran, a seasoned restaurant executive, joined Cane’s as its chief operating officer.
+In 2014, AJ Kumaran, a seasoned restaurant executive, joined Cane's as its chief operating officer.
 Three years later, Kumaran joined Graves as co-CEO.

 Branding

-In 1996, while renovating the first Raising Cane’s location near LSU, Graves uncovered an old mural from a former bakery, “Wolf’s Bakery,” that inspired the restaurant’s logo with its red-brick tones, flowing white script, and a yellow tagline declaring "bread at its best".
-The name “Raising Cane’s” pays tribute to his yellow Labrador, Cane.
-Locations features custom murals.
+In 1996, while renovating the first Raising Cane’s location near LSU, Graves uncovered an old mural from a former bakery, "Wolf's Bakery", that inspired the restaurant's logo with its red-brick tones, flowing white script, and a yellow tagline declaring "bread at its best".
+The name "Raising Cane's" pays tribute to his yellow Labrador, Cane.
+Locations feature custom murals.

+These brand elements can be seen in official merchandise released by Raising Cane's.
+In addition, Raising Cane's sells limited-edition merchandise, like the Graduation Plush Puppy released in 2025.
+They held a fashion show in 2025 at New York Fashion Week, designed by Joe Ando-Hirsh.